This TV: Classic television series

 In addition to its film content, the network also carried a modest amount of vintage comedy and drama series from the 1950s to the 1990s, airing in the early morning most days of the week and on weekend evenings.
-Its core bIock of classic programming was called "TV Night on This," a weekend-only prime time and late night television lineup – comprising multi-episode blocks of two series each night – which launched on January 10, 2016 as an extension of an existing Sunday evening rerun block that maintained a more generalized format dating back to the network's launch; as of September 2016, the lineup consisted of Westerns (The Magnificent Seven and Dead Man's Gun) on Saturdays and police procedurals (In the Heat of the Night and Cagney & Lacey) on Sundays.
-As of the year 2021, most MGM-owned library TV series have been eliminated from the lineup.
+Its core bIock of classic programming was called "TV Night on This," a weekend-only prime time and late night television lineup (comprising multi-episode blocks of two series each night) which launched on January 10, 2016, as an extension of an existing Sunday evening rerun block that maintained a more generalized format dating back to the network's launch; in September 2016, the lineup consisted of Westerns (The Magnificent Seven and Dead Man's Gun) on Saturdays and police procedurals (In the Heat of the Night and Cagney & Lacey) on Sundays.
+By 2021, most MGM-owned library television series were eliminated from the lineup.

-Most of the network's series programming aired during the early morning hours during pre-determined breaks within the network's movie schedule (which consisted of Sea Hunt, Flipper and Mackenzie's Raiders, as of September 2016).
-After Tribune Broadcasting assumed operations of This TV, three series formerly seen on the network – The Patty Duke Show, Mister Ed and Green Acres – were moved from the network to new sister network Antenna TV.
+Most of the network's series programming aired during the early morning hours during pre-determined breaks within the network's movie schedule (which consisted of Sea Hunt, Flipper and Mackenzie's Raiders).
+After Tribune Broadcasting assumed operations of This TV, three series formerly seen on the network (The Patty Duke Show, Mister Ed and Green Acres) were moved from the network to new sister network Antenna TV.